TeamGleason/SpeakFaster/Observer/SpeakFasterObserver Decoder/README.md

 it into ELAN or editing it directly in a text edit such as VSCode and Notepad++.

-TODO(cais): Add instructions for post-processing keypress-only data sessions.
+See the data curation playbook for instructions on how to manually curate and post-processing keypress-only data sessions.

 ### Postprocessing curation result